Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 dotnet build
 dotnet run
 ```
-If you start application without any command line arguments it will encode its default video using configured RMS instance<br>
+If you start the application without any command line arguments, it will encode the default video that is included in the package using the configured RMS instance.<br>
-You can also specify a video file to encode as a command line argument:
+However, you probably will want to upload and encode your own videos, so you can specify the video file to encode as a command line argument:
 ```
 dotnet run rms <path to video file>
 ```
-As a source of test videos I suggest this link https://gist.github.com/jsturgis/3b19447b304616f18657
+If for some reason you need test videos, this link has several: https://gist.github.com/jsturgis/3b19447b304616f18657

 6. The output of the program will look like this:
 ![image](https://github.com/Ravnur-Inc/ams-migration-demo/assets/73594896/b60d6263-3571-43d1-8d53-ffc23212309d)

-7. Grab streaming URL and play in player:
+8. Grab streaming URL and play in player:
 https://hlsjs.video-dev.org/demo/ - for HLS
 https://reference.dashif.org/dash.js/latest/samples/dash-if-reference-player/index.html - for DASH<br>
 NOTE!
 At the moment it doesn't work for Azure Media Player

-8. To ensure that it works with your existing AMS account, run the following command:
+10. To ensure that it works with your existing AMS account, run the following command:
 ```
 set Azure__SubscriptionId=<AMS subscription ID>, set Azure__ResourceGroupName": <AMS resource group>,